gaplo917/S3WebUploader/README.md

 ### Frictions of Electron

-Yamazaki93 use `aws-sdk/NodeJs` in electron-side to communicate with S3 that can do lots of work **limited by browser**, for example
+[Yamazaki93/S3Uploader](https://github.com/Yamazaki93) use `aws-sdk/NodeJs` inside the electron to communicate with S3.
+This solved a lot of **limitation of browsers**, for example

-- No CORS(Cross Origin Resource Sharing) issues
+- solved CORS(Cross Origin Resource Sharing) issues
-- download a file inside electron-side using S3 `getObject` API, then write to file system
+- download a file inside electron using S3 `getObject` API(able to show progress), then write to file system.
 - choosing a custom download path
 - reading file system to retrieve `~/.aws` credentials

 However, for whom want to upload things to S3 compatible service momentarily, installing an electron application has too much frictions.

-Let alone, I think electron application granted too much permissions for this simple purpose (Think
-about: If it can read your `~/.aws` credentials, what else can it read?).
+Let alone, I think electron application granted too much permissions for this simple purpose (If it can read your `~/.aws` credentials, what else can it read?).

 So, I decided to rewrite the S3 communication part completely to build a fully browser-compatible version<sup>\*</sup>.